dsorokin/aivika-distributed-example-cqn/README.md

 ### Estimating Speed of Simulation

 Actually, this model can be used for estimating the distributed module of Aivika.
-If you look at the `cqn.conf` configuration file, then you will see the `simulation-mode` parameter:
+If you look at the `cqn.conf` configuration file, then you can see the `simulation-mode` parameter:

 ```
 # The simulation mode.
 It can be either "sequential", "pseudo-sequential", "parallel" or "distributed".